altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *He stopped himself, to meet the vendor’s glassy stare.*
 ~It took a few seconds but suddenly he shook and asked what Kent wanted.~ *Kent paid for a hotdog and hurriedly caught up.*
-~They entered Idlewild Park and made their way up Brookville blvd.~ ~They walked for some time until they stopped at a building...~ ~Incongruent with the rest.~
+~He watched them enter Idlewild Park and make their way up Brookville blvd.~ ~They walked for some time until they stopped at a building...~ ~Incongruent with the rest.~
 ~It was tall.~
 ~30 stories high when everything around it was nearly flat.~ ~It was black.~
-~And at the top it had symbols on it - stark white against the obsidian.~ ~That’s what it looked like on the outside...~
+~And at the top it had symbols on it - stark white against the obsidian.~ ~That's what it looked like on the outside...~
 ~Black glass.~
 ~Impermeable by light.~
 *Felix and Martha went inside.*
 *Kent started to follow, but slowed.*
-~The building was so out of place, and those symbols...~ ~They were almost like the one’s Felix had shown him on his phone.~ 'Were they there so people ‘forgot’ about it when looking at it?'
+~The building was so out of place, and those symbols...~ ~They were almost like the one's Felix had shown him on his phone.~ 'Were they there so people "forgot" about it when looking at it?'
 ~He wondered...~
 'Either way...'
 ~Into the lion's den.~
 *Instinctively he padded himself down.*
 ~Keys, wallet, phone, gun.~
-~Hopefully he wouldn’t need the latter~
+~Hopefully he wouldn't need the latter~
 ~But more and more he was sure he would.~
 "This is some bullshit"
 ~He muttered to himself, stepping up to the building.~